History of the EASP

 50 years of the EASP

-At the General Meeting at Granada (2017) EASP celebrated its 50th anniversary.
+At the General Meeting in Granada (2017) EASP celebrated its 50th anniversary.
 To mark the occasion the Executive Committee invited Eddy Van Avermaet to write an account of the history of EASP.
 The download below is a pdf version of the original booklet that was offered as a gift to all the participants of the Granada Meeting.

 Following a description of the conferences that eventually led to the foundation of EASP, the historic account contains an overview of EASP’s activities in the early years and of some of the problems confronted.
 The middle section of the account contains testimonials from presidents and EC members throughout the years.
 The overview ends with a comparison between then and now.
 The text is illustrated with (old) documents and with lots of older and more recent pictures.

 This booklet was written by Eddy Van Avermaet (University of Leuven), member of the Executive Committee between 2002 and 2008.
 Tina Keil (University of Exeter) designed and layouted the booklet for the EASP.

 The additional download is a copy of the lightfooted speech on the EASP’s history, which Eddy delivered at the farewell dinner of the Granada General meeting (July 6-8 2017).

 The Origins of the EAESP: Social Psychology in Europe

 The text (see download) was written by Carl F. Graumann (University of Heidelberg).
 It was first published in the first (1995) and second (1999) editions of the ProFile of the EAESP.
 Part of the text is based on a research project on the history of social psychology in post-war Europe.
 It also make use of the Archives of the EAESP, which are kept at the K.U.Leuven library.